heavyblotto/memorativa/docs/i-vision.md

 With that said, the game is played by oneself, with the possibility of (but not the need for) playing with others.

+1. The game prompts you for some content to add.

-1. Players add content to "memory houses", which help organize content into an intuitive and meaningful system, augmented by the game's AI agent.
+2. Players add content to "memory houses", which help organize content into an intuitive and meaningful system, augmented by the game's AI agent.
 Personal notes go into one house, ideas for a story go into another, and so on.

-2. As more content is added, relationships are uncovered, connections are made, and concepts are formed.
+3. As more content is added, relationships are uncovered, connections are made, and concepts are formed.

-3. Tools and features are provided to help organize, explore, and play with the content.
+5. Tools and features are provided to help organize, explore, and play with the content.

-4. The game rewards discovery and connections, and the AI agent helps with this process.
+5. The game rewards discovery and connections, and the AI agent helps with this process.

-5. A rewards system is in place to encourage play and progress.
+6. A rewards system is in place to encourage play and progress.

-6. As the player progresses, more tools, game play, and features are unlocked.
+7. As the player progresses, more tools, game play, and features are unlocked.

 You can register and use the application as a free service.
 Once registered, you enter a web-based application and are greeted by a dashboard.